Sorry, you need to enable JavaScript to visit this website.

 The agreement of 2016 was followed up by a new tripartite agreement in May 2020.
 The agreement comprises a number of ambitious measures to make it financially manageable, even for companies that are in a difficult situation due to COVID-19, to create new and maintain existing apprenticeships and ensure access to internships, especially for people who have lost their apprenticeship due to the financial situation.

-Another main challenge is the high rate of early school leavers from vocational educations.
-Hence, in 2020 the Ministry of Employment and the Ministry of Children and Education have established initiatives with an overall aim to ensure that young people are not overlooked and thereby to reduce the high rate of early school leavers.
-The initiatives are implemented at local and national levels.
+Another main challenge is the high rate of early school leavers from vocational education.
+Hence, in 2020, the Ministry of Employment and the Ministry of Children and Education established initiatives with an overall aim to ensure that young people are not overlooked thereby reducing the high rate of early school leavers.
+The initiatives were implemented at local and national levels.

-Following COVID-19, Denmark has faced a labour shortage crisis in 2021, and with a new tripartite agreement in October 2021 a new trial is set to enter into force in 2022.
-With the trial, job centres can exempt young cash benefit recipients from an education-first approach and instead focus on a job-first approach.
+Following COVID-19, Denmark faced a labour shortage crisis in 2021, and with a new tripartite agreement in October 2021, a new trial was set to enter into force in 2022.
+With the trial, job centres could exempt young cash benefits recipients from an education-first approach and instead focus on a job-first approach.
+The trial has been made permanent with a new agreement for new thinking in the employment sector.

 Another challenge is the NEET rate.
 With the Preparatory Basic Education and Training Programme (FGU) (see section 3.11), new targets have been established by the Ministry of Children and Education: